 An invitation to the 2018 Mental Health Science Meeting of the charity MQ, where the Under-Secretary of State for Health announced the winner of the i4i Challenge Call 7, identified a strong focus on child and adolescent mental health research.
-As a result, the Children and Young People Mental Health Special Project was born, with a plan to bring together the National Institute for Health Research (NIHR) community with interest in this area to collaborate on developing research proposals to address this important area.
+As a result, the Children and Young People Mental Health Special Project was born, with a plan to bring together the National Institute for Health and Care Research (NIHR) community with interest in this area to collaborate on developing research proposals to address this important area.
 Shortly afterwards, the then Prime Minister, Theresa May, announced funding to focus on this area.

 Engagement with some key NIHR researchers, particularly in the newly emerging Mental Health Translational Research Collaboration, as well as with other funders (Wellcome and UKRI) encouraged us to pursue this.
 During this stakeholder engagement, we met and talked with Vanessa Pinfold (McPin Foundation) and became aware of the James Lind Alliance (JLA) Mental Health in Children and Young People Priority Setting Partnership (PSP) they were sponsoring and were invited to the final priority setting workshop and then the launch of the “Right People, Right Questions: Research priorities for young people’s mental health” report in November 2018.
 The Special Project then pivoted to focus on encouraging the research community to respond to this JLA PSP.

 Vanessa Pinfold, Co-founder and Research Director of McPin Foundation said: